 Again, this is different from wake words as it changes the behavior of your device.
 These voices are also limited in functionality, as the Hey, Disney command can’t control smart home devices.
 It also can’t add things to your shopping cart.

 If your child (or you) can’t wait to sing along to “Let it Snow” or listen to Disney-themed soundscapes, we have some bad news.
-The latest addition won’t be available until next year, but you can get a preview of what Disney voices sounds like by saying, “Hey, Alexa.
+The latest addition won’t be available until next year, but you can get a preview of what Disney voices sound like by saying, “Hey, Alexa.
 Tell me about Hey Disney.”

 By clicking our links, you’re supporting our research.
 As an Amazon Associate, we earn a small commission from qualifying purchases.
 Recommendations are not part of any business incentives.